-Our on-staff clinical neuropsychologists—experts in brain functioning—are integral members of our interdisciplinary clinical teams, and are fundamental to the assessment and personalized plan development for each patient.
+Our on-staff behavioral and rehabilitation psychologists and neuropsychologists are integral members of our interdisciplinary clinical teams, and are fundamental to the assessment and personalized plan development for each patient.
 They understand how the structure and function of the brain relates to specific psychological processes, like memory, critical thinking and judgment, and how those processes may affect behavior.

 Our process of evaluation begins with a thorough preliminary assessment of the patient to determine individual goals, and culminates in a plan that helps patients prepare for the next step in their lives, whether it’s transitioning into the workplace or moving home to live with family.
 Our comprehensive PERPOS assessment program ensures each patient receives the very best treatment and results.
 To this end, our approach is a phased one: